DIY a bathroom mirror frame to turn that ugly builder grade mirror with clips into a more modern design in under 2 hours.

 Each SVU episode is 1 hour long and on Sundays, there is an all day marathon and we were able to get this done before 2 bad guys were fully caught and Olivia made a sassy comment to them.

 Oh, ignore the red countertop.
 It’s going away HOPEFULLY today!!!
-But also look at the sneak peek of the vanity color!
+But also look at the sneak peek of the bathroom vanity color!
 Eek!
 I am IN LOVE!